-Hydrometers have previously been calibrated in a range of reference liquids with different densities which is a bit expensive since a range of suitable liquids had to be made available and also timeconsuming since the measurements had to be carried out in each of these liquids.
+Hydrometers have previously been calibrated in a range of reference liquids with different densities which is a bit expensive since a range of suitable liquids had to be made available and also time-consuming since the measurements had to be carried out in each of these liquids.
 A much cheaper method was introduced by Cuckow.
 In Cuckow's method, a single reference liquid is used for the calibration of the whole range of the hydrometer scale [3, 4].
-This method is based on hydrostatic weighing where the hydrometer is first weighed in air and then in the reference liquid and setting the scale mark to be calibrated to be aligned with the level of the reference liquid and then determining what would be the density of the reference liquid at that point.
-In the same way, other points can be calibrated by simply shifting the same liquid level vertically to align with the scale mark of the hydrometer scale is then determined by subtracting the scale mark of the hydrometer from the measured reference liquid density at that point.
+This method is based on hydrostatic weighing where the hydrometer is first weighed in air and then in the reference liquid with a known density.
+The process involves immersing the hydrometer in the reference liquid and setting the scale mark to be calibrated to be aligned with the level of the reference liquid and then determining what would be the density of the reference liquid at that point.
+In the same way, other points can be calibrated by simply shifting the same liquid level vertically to align with the scale mark of the hydrometer without any additional mass pieces on the hydrometer.
+The correction to the calibrated hydrometer scale is then determined by subtracting the scale mark of the hydrometer from the measured reference liquid density at that point.